rubiefawn/remedy/knowledge-and-treasure/armor-and-shields.md

 #### Mastery

-You may ignore the minimum strength requirement for shields if you have mastery with them.
+You may use a shield as a weapon if you have mastery with them.
+Shields use the statistics for a club when used in this way.
 {% endhint %}